uniselectImage

 Some universities offer Data Science students specific scholarships, bursaries, or grants so it’s worth checking if you are eligible, how to apply and what it covers such as materials, tuition fees and/or living costs.

-A senior data scientist could earn between £40,000 and £60,000 with chief or lead data scientist earning as much as £100,000.
-Salaries vary depending on location and sector you work in.
+A senior data scientist could earn an average of £67,000–85,000, with chief or lead data scientists earning more than £100,000.
+Salaries vary depending on location and the specific field you work in.

 A degree in Data Science could lead to roles in various sectors and include: